oberoisecurity/ghidra-processor-module-generator/README.md

 > 0xEFFF mov #-0x1,r15

 Exclude any invalid instructions.
 The opcode must begin with 0x and must be byte aligned.
-2) Run GPMG with `gpmg --input-file instructions.txt --print-registers-only` flag.
+2) Run GPMG with `gpmg --input-file examples/sh-2.txt --print-registers-only` flag.
 This flag parses all the instructions and will print out only the registers.
 Verify the output is correct before proceeding.

 Ex:

-> ./gpmg --input-file sh2all_0.txt  --print-registers-only
+> ./gpmg --input-file examples/sh-2.txt --print-registers-only
 > Ghidra Processor Module Generator (GPMG)
 > [\*] Initializing default Ghidra registers
 > [\*] Parsing instructions